Manikandan-professional/Projectchennai.github.io/README.md

-# Chennai House Price Prediction
+# Chennai House Price Prediction with end to end Product Development
 **Problem Statement**

 (1) Real estate transactions are quite opaque sometimes and it may be difficult for a newbie to know the fair price of any given home.